 7. Bulk Import Templates

-Note that only 1000 records can be imported at one time.
+Note that only 1000 records or a 10mb file can be imported at one time.
 If you want to do excel imports multiple times, you may want to create a Mapping Template from Items → Assets → Import from Excel Sheet → Add New Assets → New Import Template:

 Here, you can choose what columns you’d like to map to later, and use this template repeatedly to speed up multiple imports.
 This is what your mapping options will look like: